 Read Video Files

-Read frames from a video starting at a specific time or frame index, read frames within a specified interval, or read all the frames in the video.
+This example shows how to read frames from a video starting at a specific time or frame index, read frames within a specified interval, and read all the frames in the video.

 Read Frames Beginning at Specified Time or Frame Index

 Read part of a video file starting 0.5 second from the beginning of the file.
 Then, read the video starting from frame index 100 to the end of the video file.

 Specify that reading should begin 0.5 second from the beginning of the file by setting the